airbus-seclab/bincat/doc/install_docker.md

-## Quick Install/Configuration on Linux (using docker)
+# Running BinCAT analyzer on Linux using Docker

 These commands will build BinCAT from scratch and have it run as a webapp microservice in a Docker container (no need to worry about dependencies, except for Docker itself).

+* run the `bincat` Docker microservice: `docker run -p 5000:5000 airbusseclab:bincat`

+This will automatically fetch a public Docker image and run it on your machine.

+## Building the Docker container
-If you have access to a BinCAT remote server, where the docker container is running, you may skip any docker-related steps.
+If you choose not to run the provided docker container, you may use this command to build it, from the root of the repository :

-The IDA plugin will then be installed and configured to use bincat as a webapp.

-#### Build the Docker container
-You may skip this step if you already have access to a remote BinCAT server.

 * run ```docker build -t bincat .```
-* run the `bincat` Docker microservice: `docker run -p 5000:5000 bincat`